yanisz07/TimelessJourneys/Individual reports/Hiba_Lina_Ben_khaddah_README.md

 Started implementing the inventory.
 (Implemented the code so that the screen (inventory) appears)

 Week 5:
-Continuied working on implementing the inventory.
+Continued working on implementing the inventory.
 (Implemented the grid, a function to add items and currently working on the interacting between them).

+Week 6:
+Continued working on implementing the inventory. (worked on Handling Arrow Key Inputs; The logic for selecting, moving.. )